CloudLabs-MCW/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 1. Review the Failover direction.
 Notice that **From** is the **Primary** site, and **To** is the **Secondary** site.
 Select **OK**.

     ![Call outs in the Failover blade point to the From and To fields.](images1/E4T2S9upd.png "Failover blade")

+    > **Note:** If you still face any errors, make sure that you have published the Workbook from Exercise 2.

 1. After the Failover is initiated, close the Failover blade and navigate to **Site Recovery Jobs**.
 Select the **Failover** job to monitor the progress.